2023 Best Nursing Schools in Montana

 Full Nursing at Miles Community College Report

-You’ll join some of the best and brightest minds around you if you attend Montana Technological University.
-The school came in at #5 on this year’s Best Nursing Schools in Montana list.
+You’ll be in good company if you decide to attend Montana Technological University.
+It ranked #5 on our 2023 Best Nursing Schools in Montana list.
 Montana Tech is a small public school located in the remote town of Butte.

 Nursing majors at Montana Tech take out an average of $28,000 in student loans while working on their egree.

-Montana State University - Billings ranked #6 on this year’s Best Nursing Schools in Montana list.
-Located in the midsize city of Billings, Montana State University - Billings is a public college with a small student population.
+Montana State University - Billings did quite well in this year’s ranking of the best schools for nursing students.
+It came in at #6 on the list.
+Located in the medium-sized city of Billings, Montana State University - Billings is a public school with a small student population.

 Nursing majors at Montana State University - Billings take out an average of $23,775 in student loans while working on their egree.